The Ultimate 510(k) Checklist

 Software Requirement Specification (SRS) 🔗

-In this section, describe what the software device should do.
+This document describes what the software device should do.

-• Include functional, performance, interface, design, developmental, and other requirements for the software.
+• Include functional, performance, interface, design, developmental, and other requirements for the software

-• Include hardware, programming language, and interface requirements.
+• Include hardware, programming language, and interface requirements

-Architecture Design Chart 🔗
+System and Software Architecture Design Chart 🔗

 This chart shows the layout of software components and the relationships between them.

-• Describe the relationships among major functional units in the software, including relationships to hardware and data flows.
+• Describe the relationships among major functional units in the software, including relationships to hardware and data flows

-• If multiple diagrams are used, communicate the relationship between the diagrams.
+• If multiple diagrams are used, communicate the relationship between the diagrams

-• Include a legend to communicate the meaning of colors or other visual indicators in the diagrams.
+• Include a legend to communicate the meaning of colors or other visual indicators in the diagrams

-• Check that the diagrams indicate OTS modules.
+• Check that the diagrams indicate OTS modules

-• Check that the diagrams distinguish “other functions” from the device functions-under-review.
+• Check that the diagrams distinguish “other functions” from the device functions-under-review

 Software Design Specification (SDS) 🔗